joealcantara/FP016-GroupCode/backlog.md

 8) *UI/UX & Visual Design (yagız)

+TSOLA WILL DO THIS below
+as well as create 2 bosses

 I watched YouTube videos and took some ideas that could improve the game's effectiveness.
-I then researched how I could implement these ideas if not covered in the YouTube video I watched. if confusing let me know
+I then researched how I could implement these ideas if not covered in the YouTube video I watched.
+If it's confusing, let me know

 1. Card Effect System
 Right now, special effects like "Burn" or "Stun" are just text.
 To make them meaningful: